JHU-PL-Lab/www-pl/ocaml/code/lecture.md

   1) P(0), and
   2) P(k) holds implies P(k+1) holds for any natural number k.

-Recal WHY induction is justified:
+* Induction is not explained well by mathematicians which causes confusion
+* It is easier for us CS-ers, the induction step 2) is really just a **proof macro** with k a parameter
+* Induction is justified by repeatedly instantiating the macro for 1,2,3,..

-If we showed 1) and 2) above,
+So, if we showed 1) and 2) above,
 - P(0) is true by 1)
 - P(1) is true because letting k=0 in 2) we have P(0) implies P(1),
     and we just showed we have P(0), so we also have P(1).